petergrace1618/buying-history/README.md

 </buyinghistory>
 ```

-Because XML is so verbose I continued tracking my purchases in my own format and used a sed script to convert it to XML.
+Because XML is so verbose I continued tracking my purchases in my own text format and used a sed script to convert it to XML.

 ```sed
 # convertbh.sed